Written by Adam McIlroy.

 If you’re looking into applying for a funeral grant, you may also be wondering what it is, and who is eligible.

 As we know, funeral expenses are rising in the UK, and they have been for some time.
-According to SunLife in their latest Cost of Dying Report, last year’s average traditional funeral cost was £4,285.
+According to SunLife in their latest Cost of Dying Report, last year’s national average total cost of a funeral was £5,140.
 Not only that — they say that over the last 21 years, funeral prices have risen by 134%, whereas, if they’d only risen at the normal rate of consumer inflation, they would only have increased by ~75%.

 As such, people are looking for ways to keep funeral costs down, and, in some cases, for financial support with paying for them.
 The UK Government (through the DWP), as well as some of the devolved powers, have various support schemes in place which people can apply to.
 The first one is the Funeral Expenses Payment, and the other one is the Bereavement Support Payment.
 If successful in your application, these grants can be used to contribute towards the funeral costs you need to pay.